aza547/wow-recorder/README.md

 1. Launch the application and fill out the settings page.
 1. Enable combat logging in-game, I recommend the [SimpleCombatLogger](https://www.curseforge.com/wow/addons/simplecombatlogger) addon to automate this.

-# Bug Reports & Suggestions

-Please create an issue, I will get to it eventually.
-Bear in mind maintaining this is a hobby for me, so it may take me some time to comment.
-If you think you can improve something, feel free to submit a PR.

 #  Size Monitor

 The configuration has a 'max storage' option.
 The app will never exceed this storage usage on disk.
 I suggest 100GB is a reasonable size for this setting.

 This feature is inspired by car dash cam behaviour: it deletes the oldest video when the size limit is hit.
 Be aware that if you want to keep a video long term you should copy it off to another location before it gets aged out.

+# Bug Reports & Suggestions

+Please create an issue, I will get to it eventually.
+Bear in mind maintaining this is a hobby for me, so it may take me some time to comment.
+If you think you can improve something, feel free to submit a PR.

 # Motivation

 This project is free and open source software.
 It is built on the [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate) repository.
 It is released in the hope that it will be useful to other players.

+# Contributing

+The below steps are how to launch the app in development mode on Windows.

+1. Install Node.js from [here](https://nodejs.org/en/).
+1. Clone a copy of the [wow-recorder](https://github.com/aza547/wow-recorder) codebase.
+1. Change into the checkout directory.
+1. Run `npm install` on the command line to install required node packages.
+1. Run `npm start` to launch the application.

+To package and distritubte the application on Windows, 3 steps are currently required.

+1. Rebuild the python screen recorder executable.
+Not required if you have not made python code changes.
+	1. `pyinstaller ./python/main.py -n "recorder"`
+	2. Copy the built dist over the contents of `win64recorder`.
+1. Build the electron application.
+    1. Update the version number in `./release/app/package.json`.
+    1. Run `npm run package` to build the electron application.
+1. Share the application.
+    1. Update the CHANGELOG.md with the new version number and change details.
+	1.Tag a release on GitHub and attach the executable (e.g. `./release/build/WarcraftRecorder Setup 1.0.2.exe`).

+This relies on the awesome infrascturcture offered by electron-react-boilerplate.
+You can read more about it on their [docs](https://electron-react-boilerplate.js.org/).

 # License